Kabyle grammar: Predicative particle "d"

 The predicative particle "d" should not be confused with the particle of coordination "d"; indeed, the latter is followed by a noun at its annexed state while the first is always followed by a noun at its free state.

-Pronoun
+Pronouns

 Personal pronouns

 Example : « Ula d nekk. » — "Me too."

 Possessive pronouns

+There are three types of possessive pronouns: isolated, suffixes, and those of names of relatives.